-From the beginning of January 1999 to the end of July 2022, the ISS performed 32 debris avoidance maneuvers [22].
-Of these, 3 involved fragments of Fengyun 1C, 3 fragments of Iridium 33 and 2 fragments of Cosmos 2251.
-The first avoidance maneuver to dodge a fragment of Cosmos 1408 was executed on 16 June 2022.
-Adding to this the safety procedures implemented by the crew of the ISS during the first couple of days following the destruction of Cosmos 1408, it is evident that the Russian ASAT test has already had an actual impact on the operations of the space station, even ignoring the additional workload to monitor the new fragments and identify the hazardous ones.
+From the beginning of 1999 to the end of 2021, the ISS had performed 30 debris avoidance maneuvers [25].
+Of these, 3 had involved fragments of Fengyun 1C, 3 fragments of Iridium 33 and 2 fragments of Cosmos 2251.
+The first avoidance maneuver to dodge a fragment of Cosmos 1408 was executed on June 16, 2022 [26].
+A second one was carried out on October 25, 2022.
+Adding to this the safety procedures implemented by the crew of the ISS during the first couple of days following the destruction of Cosmos 1408, it is evident that the Russian ASAT test had an adverse degradation in flight safety and operations of the space station, even ignoring the additional workload to monitor the new fragments and identify the hazardous ones.